bbmokhtari/django-translations/docs/reference/context.rst

       Reset the translations of the :class:`Context`\ 's :term:`purview` to the :term:`default language`.

-      Resets the translations on the :attr:`translatable fields \
+      Resets the translations on the :attr:`TranslatableMeta.fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       :class:`Context`\ 's :term:`purview` to the :term:`default language`.